multiversx/mx-docs/docs/validators/devnet/install-update-devnet.md

 mv node-0.zip $HOME/VALIDATOR_KEYS/
 ```

 Repeat the above for all your “n” nodes.
-When complete, please refer to our Key management section for instructions about how to properly backup and protect your keys.
+When complete, please refer to our Key management section for instructions about how to properly back up and protect your keys.

 **Start the node process**